 Project Defib – Defibrillator Subsidies

-Grants - Open grants
+Grants - Open grants, National Grants

 This will enable sporting clubs to safeguarded their players, spectators & coaches with the most comprehensive defibrillator program.

-What is even more alarming is the vast majority of clubs have not taken measures to safeguard their sporting community with the use of a defibrillator.
+What is even more alarming is the vast majority of clubs haven’t taken measures to safeguard their sporting community with the use of a defibrillator.

-This program will enable every sporting club in Australia access to the latest Lifeline VIEW Defibrillator to assist in reducing the number of fatalities resulting from Cardiac Arrest.
+This program will enable every sporting club in Australia access to the latest Lifeline VIEW Defibrillator.
+In order to assist in reducing the number of fatalities resulting from Cardiac Arrest.